NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/beetle-forecasting/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 The climate data we're using in this example were generated by the CMCC_CM2_VHR4 climate model.

 Other predictor variables beyond climate data are appropriate for forecasting.
 Just remember that the driver data for forecasting are an out-of-sample observation (also forecasted) such that it can be used to generate a prediction of beetle richness and abundance.
+That is why NEON's meteorological data from OSBS are not used to generate beetle forecasts, as we can only observe up to the current time that the forecast starts.
+Additionally, the hand-off from directly observed meteorological data to forecasted climate data introduces additional uncertainty to forecasts that we have currently omitted.
+For the sake of simplicity, we have trained the data on past CMIP6 model projections that have been corrected to the nearest observations and then forecasted with CMIP6's CMCC_CM2_VHR4 model projection ensembles.

     # Get climate data